Lightstreamer/Lightstreamer-example-StockList-client-dotnet/README.md

 ## Details

-This is a .NET desktop version of the [Lightstreamer- Basic Stock-List Demo - HTML Client](https://github.com/Lightstreamer/Lightstreamer-example-Stocklist-client-javascript#basic-stock-list-demo---html-client), where thirty items are subscribed to.<br>
+This is a .NET desktop version of the [Lightstreamer - Basic Stock-List Demo - HTML Client](https://github.com/Lightstreamer/Lightstreamer-example-Stocklist-client-javascript#basic-stock-list-demo---html-client), where thirty items are subscribed to.<br>

 This app uses the <b>.NET Standard Client API for Lightstreamer</b> to handle the communications with Lightstreamer Server.
 A simple user interface is implemented to display the real-time data received from Lightstreamer Server.
 The application uses a grid to display the real-time data.
 You can resize and drag the columns around.